- Home

 - Your guide to inheritance tax - calculate your potential IHT bill in five minutes

-- Comprehensive wealth planning
+- Passing on wealth

 The tax treatment of all investments depends upon individual circumstances and the levels and bases of taxation may change in the future.
 Investors should discuss their financial arrangements with their own tax adviser before investing.